vfscalfani/rdkit/Docs/Book/Cookbook_v2.rst

 This document provides examples of how to carry out particular tasks using the RDKit functionality from Python.
 The contents have been contributed by the RDKit community, tested with the latest RDKit release, and then compiled into this document.
-Note that this document is the second iteration of the Cookbook (i.e., v2).
+Note that this document is the second iteration of the :doc:`Cookbook` (i.e., v2).
 The old Cookbook written in Markdown is no longer maintained, but is available in prior RDKit releases for reference.
-The RDKit Cookbook v2 is written in reStructuredText, which supports automatic Sphinx doctests, allowing for easier validation and maintenance of the RDKit Cookbook v2 code examples, where appropriate.
+The RDKit Cookbook v2 is written in reStructuredText, which supports Sphinx doctests, allowing for easier validation and maintenance of the RDKit Cookbook v2 code examples, where appropriate.

 What gets included?